 Ball Python stress response

 What does all this competition mean for captive Ball Pythons?
-Well, it means that there is only one thing this gentle, laid-back snake really hates: another Ball Python on its turf!
+Well, it means that there is only one thing this gentle, laid-back snake really hates: another snake on its turf!

 In a captive situation, one Ball Python may eventually realise that it can’t evict another one that has (misguidedly) been housed with it.
 Lacking the aggression needed to kill it, it will simply try to ignore it, get away from it, or shove it around.